open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### ClearCorrelations

-To avoid sending any entries to an untrusted process, the Correlation API provides a function to remove all Correlations from a context.
+To avoid sending any entries to an untrusted process, the Correlations API SHALL provide a function to remove all Correlations from a context.
 Returns an updated `Context` with no correlations.